Frequently Asked Questions

 A

-We like all honest drinks, and we take a particular pride in our 22+ draught beers (generally featuring one or more seasonal beers, and always featuring several local beers) and our fine selection of whiskies: Kentucky, Tennesse, small batch and blends, Canadian, Irish -- and not least, Scotch whisky, of which we have several fine blends and an extensive list of single malts from Orkney to Campbeltown and places in between.
+We like all honest drinks, and we take a particular pride in our 22+ draught beers (generally featuring one or more seasonal beers, and many local beers) and our fine selection of whiskies: Kentucky, Tennesse, small batch and blends, Canadian, Irish -- and not least, Scotch whisky, of which we have several fine blends and an extensive list of single malts from Orkney to Campbeltown and places in between.
+Not to mention our Whiskey Special of the Month.

-We're no slouches with gin, vodka, tequila, and rum too (let us know if we don't have a brand you like), and we make damn good bloody mary's (bloodies mary?) and margaritas from scratch.
+We're no slouches with gin, vodka, tequila, and rum too (let us know if we don't have a brand you like), and we make real fine bloody mary's and margaritas from scratch.

 Q